Midget White turkey babies and the two brownish ones are Bourbon Red turkey babies which we also raise here on the farm.

 Midget White Turkeys have white plumage, a black beard, horn colored beaks and blueish-brown eyes, heads ranging in color from red to blueish white, and pinkish white toes and shanks.
 They are very similar to the Beltsville Small White turkey in appearance.
 Probably one of the easiest ways to distinguish whether you have a Midget or a Beltsville is that the Midget babies are completely yellow in color whereas the Beltsville babies are yellow but have a brownish colored head.
 In addition, the Midgets grow to a slightly smaller adult size than the Beltsvilles.
 The Midget White turkeys are prolific breeders and can lay 60 - 80 eggs per year and hatchability is 75-80%, which is probably why we got so many poults from just 2 hens.

 Our plan is to raise both breeding stock turkeys and also roasting turkeys using portable enclosures to keep them safe from predators and to also keep them from wandering (or flying) away from the farm.
 They will be moved daily so that they can eat grass and bugs and weed seeds in addition to a high protein turkey feed.
-If you are interested in purchasing breeding stock, please see our Breeding Stock page.
+If you are interested in purchasing breeding stock or hatching eggs in the state of MN only, please see our Breeding Stock page.
+(No sales out of state.)
 If interested in purchasing a roasting turkey for Thanksgiving, please see our Meat Products Available page.Type your paragraph here.